Kidney Transplant Cost in India: Coverage & Plans | PolicyX

 Yes.

-Many health insurance plans in India cover the cost of kidney transplants in India.
-Here are some of them for your knowledge:
+Many health insurance plans in India cover kidney transplant costs.
+Here are a few examples:

 Many other plans cover the cost of kidney transplants in India.
-Call us now to know more about it.
+Contact us now to learn more.

 Factors affecting the cost of kidney transplant